top of page

 (LoLa is short for Locally Laid and the name of every chicken at the pasture-raised egg farm.)

-The Amundsens spent last couple summers amending the soil with LoLa’s nutrient-rich droppings and sea minerals (using products with amusing names like “Liquid Squid”) to create nutrient-dense, flavorful berries.
-The crew planted Boyne, Killarney and Nova varieties – all good eating fruits.
+The Amundsens spent (six? eight?) summers amending the soil with LoLa’s nutrient-rich droppings and sea minerals (using products with amusing names like “Liquid Squid”) to create these nutrient-dense, flavorful HONEYBERRIES.